Yukichan0528/ti-ext-helloworld/README.md

-  create:apiresource   Creates a new API resource. create:command       Creates a new console command. create:component     Creates a new extension component. create:controller    Creates a new controller. # view is also created. create:extension     Creates a new extension. create:model         Creates a new model.
+  create:apiresource   Creates a new API resource. create:command       Creates a new console command. create:component     Creates a new extension component. create:controller    Creates a new controller. create:extension     Creates a new extension. create:model         Creates a new model.
 ...